DevExpress/devextreme-reactive/packages/dx-react-grid/README.md

 npm i @devexpress/dx-react-grid --save
 ```

-This package does not contain any visual components; all examples below import modules from the DevExtreme React Grid Bootstrap 3 package to use Bootstrap rendering for the Grid visual components.
+This package does not contain any visual components.
+In the examples below, the DevExtreme React Grid Bootstrap3 package is used to render visual components.

 Install the Grid Bootstrap3 components package: